enthought/distributed-array-protocol/protocol.rst

    * Trilinos Tpetra distributed Vectors are the fundamental distributed data structure in Trilinos.
 A Vector has three components: an Array to store the local data, a Map, and a communicator.
-A Vector's local data is contained in a contiguous Tpetra::Array.
+A Vector's local data is contained in a contiguous Teuchos::Array.
 A Vector's Tpetra::Map is responsible for converting local indices to and from global indices.
-A Vector's Tpetra::Comm communicator is analogous to an MPI communicator which encapsulates all distributed communication, etc.
+A Vector's Teuchos::Comm communicator is analogous to an MPI communicator which encapsulates all distributed communication, etc.

    * The essential components of the DAP, then, are the local data buffers,